ClickCease

 • Legal Status: An annulment treats the marriage as if it never happened, while a divorce ends a legally recognized marriage.

-• Grounds Required: Annulments require specific grounds (like fraud or bigamy) that must be proven.
-Divorces in Nevada can be granted on no-fault grounds, like incompatibility.
+• Grounds Required: Annulments require specific grounds (like fraud or bigamy) that the parties must prove.
+In contrast, Nevada grants divorces on no-fault grounds, like incompatibility.

 • Effect on Property and Debts: Annulments may not follow the same property division rules as divorce.
 Because the marriage is considered void, there might be fewer legal obligations to split assets.